Skip to content

 Some people, though, do wish they’d quit sooner.

 So we think that, if you’re seriously considering quitting your job because of harassment, you should probably go ahead and do it.
-The question for you really isn’t whether to quit, it’s how to quit in a way that’s best for your career.
+The question really isn’t whether to quit, it’s how to quit in a way that’s best for your career.

 How to quit in a way that protects your career